 Setting SEO goals also allows you to track progress over time and make changes if necessary.
-If you don’t have any SEO goals, then it’s difficult to know whether the changes you’re making are effective or not.
+If you don’t have any measurable SEO objectives, then it’s difficult to know whether the changes you’re making are effective or not.

-However, it’s important to know how to set a marketing budget so that effective SEO can be factored into your strategy without it breaking the bank.
+However, before you apply your business objectives to an SEO strategy, it’s important to know how to set a marketing budget so that an effective strategy can be factored into your budget without breaking the bank.

 What are SMART SEO goals?

-SMART SEO goals are objectives that you set for your SEO strategy by helping you plan the steps required to improve the visibility of your website on search engine results pages (SERPs).
+SMART SEO goals are objectives that you set for your SEO strategy, helping you plan the steps required to improve the visibility of your website on search engine results pages (SERPs).